 |Course code ARBE2101||Units 10||Level 2000||Faculty of Engineering and Built EnvironmentSchool of Architecture and Built Environment|

 This course explores the modern built environment through the impact of construction and design decision-making at a global, national and local level.
-Elements evaluation, assessment and rating for sustainable and resilient communities, environmental management will be integrated with the issues of cultural heritage protection, management and theory.
+Elements of evaluation, assessment and rating for sustainable and resilient buildings and communities, environmental management will be integrated with the issues of cultural heritage protection, management and theory.

 Available in 2014

 |Objectives||On successful completion of this course, students must be able to:|

 - Solve problems using environmental management principles relevant to the Built Environment.

 - Evaluate the effectiveness of environmental evaluation/rating tools used in decision making for sustainability.

 - Make decisions about the protection of cultural heritage through the examination of the importance of its significance, and authenticity.

 - Apply cultural heritage management principles to develop a plan for the management of a cultural property.